magomimmo/om-start-template/README.md

 Requires the [Cursive][9] plugin for IntelliJ IDEA.

 Start by creating a new project based on the `om-start` Leiningen template.
+Use the command line.

 ```
 lein new om-start om-tut
 ```

-This project can be opened in IntelliJ IDEA.
+This project can then be opened in IntelliJ IDEA.
 There is however a [bug in lein-cljsbuild][10] which [prevents Cursive from launching a REPL the normal way][11], from inside the IDE.
 As a workaround, the REPL can be launched from the command line.

-When ready, visit the `http://localhost:3000` URL to activate the ClojureScript REPL and you are ready to follow the [David Nolen][2] [Tutorial on OM][3].

-Open the `core.cljs` source code in the editor and evaluate it form by form starting from the namespace declaration.

 ```bash
 lein repl :headless :host 0.0.0.0 :port 4242